 In my remaining two posts on the feudal system, I’ll explain the full range of services a vassal was obliged to provide to his lord, as well as what the lord owed his vassals in exchange.

-I’ll also discuss how various types of medieval people fared differently under the feudal system, including the main character and family of my WIP.
+I’ll also discuss how various types of medieval people fared differently under the feudal system.